 As highlighted above, ESG is one of the reputational dimensions considered in the Reputational Risk Management Matrix as part of the Reputational Risk Policy.
-Integrated ESG strategy is an integral part of the Group's Business Plan 2024-2026.
-The Group defined clear objectives and identified key actions that will get it to net zero over the long-term while continuously developing further its suite of ESG products and services through appropriate customers and market research, and intelligence on regulatory and governmental framework.
+Integrated ESG strategy is an integral part of the Group's annual Business Planning process.
+The Group defines clear objectives and key actions that will get it to net zero over the long-term while continuously developing further its suite of ESG products and services through appropriate customers and market research, and intelligence on regulatory and governmental framework.